mabrobotics/MD80-x-CANdle-Documentation/MD/config_calibration.md

 As can be seen, the non-axial encoder features larger errors, and thus can be utilized only for initial position determination rather than output shaft control.
-In case the errors get too large they will turn yellow after running [`mdtool test encoder output`](mdtool_test_encoder) command indicating there might be a problem with your setup:
+In case the errors get too large they will turn yellow after running [`candletool md test encoder -e aux`](candletool_commands) command indicating there might be a problem with your setup:

 ```{figure} images/Calibration/errors_yellow.png
 :alt: candle